Bobbi Brown: 18 Label

-Media work

 Editorial work

 Brown is the Beauty & Lifestyle Editor of Elvis Duran and the Morning Show.
 She partnered with Duran to produce a "Elvis Duran bronzer" as a part of her cosmetics line.
 Brown served as Yahoo Beauty's Editor-in-Chief from February 2014 to February 2016.
 A chance meeting with the grandmother of a producer of NBC's Today led to a 12-year run as a regular beauty consultant on the show.
 Brown has also written columns for PureWow, Naturally, and Danny Seo.

 Books

 Causes

 Bobbi Brown Cosmetics launched the Pretty Powerful Campaign for Women & Girls on International Women's Day in 2013.
 Pretty Powerful supports organizations that seek to empower women through job skills training programs and girls through education.
 Beneficiaries to date include Dress for Success (of which Brown is a former board member), the Broome Street Academy High School, and the Girl Rising Fund.

-She was recognized as one of the BBC's 100 women of 2015.

 Personal life

-Brown is married to Steven Plofker and together they have three sons: Dylan, Duke, and Dakota.
+Brown married executive Steven Plofker on September 10, 1988, and together they have three sons.
+They also have a daughter-in-law.
 The family lives in Montclair, New Jersey.
 She spends her summers in Sag Harbor of the Hamptons, New York.